 You could serve them soft like this, but I highly recommend crisping them up in a bit of butter.

 Melt a few tablespoons of unsalted butter in a skillet over medium heat.
-Then add the drained pierogi and let them fry in a single layer for about 3 minutes on the first side.
+Then add the drained Sweet Potato Pierogi and let them fry in a single layer for about 3 minutes on the first side.
 Flip them and let them fry or another minute or so on the second side.

 Golden brown and crispy!